Asymptotically Optimal Algorithms for Budgeted Multiple Play Bandits: Multiple plays bandit with cost constraint

-\paragraph{Hard and soft constraints.} Under hard budget constraints, if we knew the vector of expected mean rewards $\bm\mu$, at each round $t$ we would pick the subset This is a $0/1$ knapsack problem, that is much harder to solve than the above fractional knapsack problem.
+\paragraph{Hard and soft constraints.} Under hard budget constraints, if we knew the vector of expected mean rewards $\bm\mu$, at each round $t$ we would pick a subset

+This is a $0/1$ knapsack problem, that is much harder to solve than the above fractional knapsack problem.
 In fact, $0/1$ knapsack problems are NP-hard, though they are, admittedly, some of the easiest problems in this class, and reasonable approximation schemes exist \citep{Karp1972}.
 Nonetheless, the greedy strategy (including arms by decreasing order of $\rho_a$ while the budget is not exceeded, with ties broken arbitrarily) is not generally a solution to \eqref{Knapsack}.
 However, using Proposition~\ref{prop:Oracle}, one can identify some examples where there exist deterministic solutions to \eqref{FractionalKnapsack}, i.e. solutions such that $q_a^\star \in \{0,1\}$ that are therefore solutions to \eqref{Knapsack}: if $\rho^\star(\bm\mu)=\rho$ or if there exists $m \in \cM$ such that $\sum_{a \in \cL\cup \{m\}} c_a = B$.
 Hence the multiple-play bandit model can be viewed as a particular instance of the multiple plays model under both hard or soft budget constraint.
 In the rest of the article, we only consider soft budget constraints, as there is generally no tractable oracle under hard budget constraints.

+\paragraph{High-probability bound on the budget spent by a finite horizon $T$.} In Appendix~\ref{app:finitehorizon}, we outline how one could analyze the regret of algorithms that respect the soft budget constraint \eqref{SoftBC} at each time $t$ in a finite-horizon problem in which the requirement that \eqref{SoftBC} hold at each time $t$ is replaced by the hard budget constraint that $\sum_{t=1}^T\sum_{a\in \hat{\cA}(t)} \cc_a\le BT$ almost surely.
+Our argument suggests that the regret in these settings should be no worse than $O(\sqrt{T})$.